jackfoxy/urQL/docs/11-merge.md

-(currently supported in urQL parser, likely to be revised, may or may not be implemented in Obelisk)

 # MERGE
+*supported in urQL parser, not yet supported in Obelisk* *some experimental stuff proposed here, take with a grain of salt*

 `MERGE` is a statement that conditionally performs `INSERT`, `UPDATE`, or `DELETE` operations.
 It modifies the content of the `<target-table>`, merging data from the `<source-table>` and static `<common-table-expression>` sources.